sieve-project/sieve/docs/Demo.md

 ### What is time-travel bug?

-Time-travel bugs happen when the controller reads stale cluster status from a stale apiserver and takes unexpected behavior accordingly.
-Consider the following scenario:
+Time-travel bugs happen when the controller reads stale cluster status from a stale apiserver and behaves unexpectedly.
+Consider the following (simplified) scenario:

 In a HA (mulitple apiservers) kubernetes cluster, the controller is connecting to apiserver1.
 Initially each apiserver is updated with the current cluster status `S1`, and the controller perform reconciliation according to the state read from apiserver1.